CONDITIONS OF MEMBERSHIP FOR MONTAGE THEATRE ARTS STUDENTS

 Most MTA Classes:

-- Top: MTA T-shirt must be worn by all students except adults, Youth Drama Company and Street Dance 2.
-T-shirts costs £8 each and they can be purchased in advance or on site from the Youth Programme Manager.
+- Top: MTA T-shirt must be worn by all students except adult students, Street Dance 2, Creative Drama and the Youth Theatre Company.

 - Bottom: Tracksuit bottoms or leggings must be worn in dark blue, navy or black.
 No jeans or trousers, skirts or dresses are to be worn to any class.

-- Shoes: Black soft plimsolls (like those worn for school gym lessons) or black jazz shoes are to be worn.
-Strictly no trainers, crocs or sandals are allowed!
-They are dangerous as children’s feet slip inside and ankles are turned.
-Street Dance and Breakdancing students can wear trainers or jazz shoes.
+- Shoes: Black soft plimsolls (like those worn for school gym lessons), dark coloured trainers or black jazz shoes are to be worn.
+Strictly no sandals are allowed.

 Grade 2: Lilac

-Absence: Any child missing for more than two classes per term without reason may not be able to join future courses.
-Class numbers are limited and many have long waiting lists, so good attendance and commitment to the course is essential.
+Any child missing for more than two classes per term without reason may not be able to join future courses.
+Class numbers are limited, and many have long waiting lists, so good attendance and commitment to the course is essential.

 Members on the waiting list will be contacted in order of the list.
-If members are unavailable no message will be left.
-The next member will be contacted and the first to make contact will receive the place.
+If members are unavailable, a message will be left.
+If there is no response, the next member will be contacted and the first to make contact will receive the place.

 A priority booking period for current students will take place for two weeks before general booking opens.
 Those wishing to continue should register during the priority booking period to secure their places in the next term’s courses.
 If any current students have not registered during this time, one attempt to make contact will be made to determine whether the student is continuing before offering the place to someone else.